 You’re living under a rock, if you haven’t come across the word Bitcoin, despite all its popularity in the recent years.
 It is the latest technological trend that is shaping the world of digital currency.
+After you’ve worked out how to buy bitcoin you’ll need a crypto wallet to store it in.
 Although they do exist in a physical form, they’re not stored anywhere because they’re private keys that are primarily used to access your Bitcoin wallet.

 If it’s already going above your head, we’ll narrow it down for you in this article.
 Read ahead to find out.